Department of Animal Sciences

 Veterinary Technology Major

 Veterinary Technology is an exciting and challenging major that offers a multitude of career opportunities in animal health care and related areas.
-The Veterinary Technology major leads to the B.S. degree.
 This major offers a well-rounded program of general and clinical studies.
 Graduates are prepared not only for traditional veterinary practice careers, but also for pursuit of emerging non-traditional careers through the choice of electives and minor areas of study.

 The first pre-professional year of the Veterinary Technology program is open to all interested students and offers an opportunity to explore the veterinary technology field.
 Advancement into the professional program in the second year is limited to a maximum of 28 students who are selected on a competitive basis.